danny-allen/generator-wp-theme/README.md

 ## Features

-This generator is based on the (CDD Generator)[https://github.com/bnhovde/generator-fed-up].
+This generator is based on the [CDD Generator](https://github.com/bnhovde/generator-fed-up).

 The idea behind this structure, was to allow the project to have both a distribution and development version of the theme whilst enabling deployment with GIT.
-This method also means the GIT repo does not sit within the plugins directory of WordPress which would stop you deploying an additional theme in the same way.
+This method also means the GIT repo does not sit within the themes directory of WordPress which would stop you deploying an additional theme in the same way.

 ## Installation